jafermarq/flower/examples/quickstart-pytorch-slurm/README.md

 python server.py address='localhost' # change address accordingtly

 # Open a new terminal and launch a client
-python client.py server.address='localhost'
+python client.py server.address='localhost' location=A

-# Then open a new terminal and launch another (launch more if you'd like to)
+# Then open a new terminal and launch another (using another setting -- currently there are location=A,B,C)
-python client.py server.address='localhost'
+python client.py server.address='localhost' location=B
 ```

 Each time you run these commands, Hydra will generate a new output directory where the config used and the logs are dumped.
 By default, all this will go to a directory named `outputs/<server-or-client>/<date>/<time>`.
 For example, executing the above lines of code would generate a directory structure for `outputs` as follows: